 Visiting Tanzania in May

-Although May is still part of the rainy season, it is pretty dry in recent years, and rain is unlikely to last for the whole day on the mainland.
+Although May is still part of the rainy season, it is pretty dry recently, and rain is unlikely to last for the whole day on the mainland.
 Zanzibar can experience a lot of rain, making May a less favorable time of the year to visit.

 Events & Festivals